 It’s normal for babies and children to be a bit unsettled or even feverish for a day or two after influenza vaccination.
 While these side-effects can look like the flu, they are a sign that your child’s immune system is responding to the vaccine, which is exactly what’s supposed to happen.
 Also, the vaccine starts to protect your child after about two weeks, so if your child caught the virus before they were vaccinated (but wasn’t feeling sick yet), or in the two weeks after they were vaccinated, it might seem like the vaccine made them sick.

 Serious side effects are very rare.
-Less than two in every 100,000 children under two years have febrile convulsions (fever fits or seizures) in the days after vaccination.1 Febrile convulsions are caused by a sudden increase in body temperature and are usually harmless.
+Less than two in every 100,000 children under two years have febrile convulsions (fever fits or seizures) in the days after vaccination.1 Febrile convulsions are caused by a sudden increase in body temperature.
+They can be frightening, but are usually harmless.
 Children are much more likely to have febrile convulsions if they get sick from influenza.
 In one study, about four in 100 children who were treated in hospital for influenza had a febrile convulsion.2

 About one child out of every million who get an influenza vaccine has a severe allergic reaction (anaphylaxis) to one of the ingredients.
 Any reactions usually occur before you leave the clinic, and the medical staff are trained to help children who have this reaction recover quickly.
 Anaphylaxis is frightening but extremely rare.